 |TH 33005 R2Y|

-Soybean variety performance is evaluated at multiple locations in Saskatchewan and Western Manitoba annually in small plot soybean variety trials.
-In 2017 Saskatchewan Pulse Growers will be added as the coordinator of the Saskatchewan trials, with ongoing coordination with Manitoba Pulse & Soybean Growers and Manitoba Agriculture for the Manitoba trials.
+Soybean variety performance is evaluated at multiple locations in Saskatchewan annually in small plot soybean variety trials.
 These are all small plot trials contracted to research locations to execute the trials.
 The purpose is to provide growers and agronomists with information on yield and agronomic characteristics of the soybean varieties included in the trials.
 The information is summarized to help select the best variety options suited to each growing region.
-In 2016, the soybean variety trials were coordinated by Manitoba Agriculture Food and Rural Development along with Manitoba Pulse and Soybean Growers.
-Results of the summarized results are presented in the chart below.
+In 2017 Saskatchewan Pulse Growers coordinated the Saskatchewan trials.
+Results are presented in the chart below.